 In Shey Phuksundo, there are 5 snow leopard conservation committees comprising herders, women and village leaders and elders.
 Similar efforts are being made in Kangchenjunga Conservation Area (KCA) through the WWF Nepal.
 Last year, the KCA survey and monitoring team destroyed 200 large mammal traps and snares, confiscated 2 muzzle-loading guns, and several musk deer skins.
 The team has a strong presence of local communities of Taplejung, who can perform field surveys independently.
 Therefore, such activities not only gather much needed information on the snow leopard and its prey, but improve human resource development and deter poaching activities.

 Several national and international conservation organizations and development agencies are now involved in the conservation of the snow leopard.
-They include Department of National Parks and Wildlife Conservation, Department of Forest, King Mahendra Trust for Nature Conservation, WWF Nepal, International Snow Leopard Trust, UNDP/ GEF, USAID and many others.
+They include Department of National Parks and Wildlife Conservation, Department of Forest, National Trust for Nature Conservation, WWF Nepal, International Snow Leopard Trust, UNDP/ GEF, USAID and many others.